justleska/crypto-portfolio-tracker/README.md

 **DISCLAMER:** This is mainly an educational project to train me in the coding space & maybe help others, so this is not intended for a real use.
 **TL;DR:** things might break :P

+btw I will be moving this project to another repo when I finish the other projects around it to make it one big project that I will reveal later on

 ## Features

 - Track multiple wallet addresses across different networks (Ethereum, Binance Smart Chain)